High on Hampi

 Krishna Temple and Complex

-King Krishnadevaraya built the Krishna temple in 1513 A.D. to celebrate conquest of Udayagiri (in present Odisha).
+Built in 1513 by Krishnadevaraya to mark the conquest of Udayagiri (in present-day Odisha).

 Narasimha Idol